fleetdm/fleet/handbook/company/ceo.md

 >
 > Thank you so much! 🙇

-### `#g-ceo` slack channel
-This channel is for the CEO to drop ideas and tasks when on the go.
- - Prefixes: TODO, DOTO, FYI
- - Mark requests with 👀 (emoji reaction) to indicate that you are working on the task
- - Mark requests with ✅ (emoji reaction) to indicate that you completed or filed away the task

 ## How to...

-## Prep work

 ### All Hands prep

-- **DISCUSS - Mike, 2023-03**

 Every month the Apprentice will do the prep work for the monthly "✌️ All hands 🖐👋🤲👏🙌🤘" call.
   1. In the ["👋 All hands" folder](https://drive.google.com/drive/folders/1cw_lL3_Xu9ZOXKGPghh8F4tc0ND9kQeY?usp=sharing), create a new folder using "yyyy-mm - All Hands - yyyy month name".